nurifudayl/nurifudayl.github.io/_publications/papers-2023-1-aile-meselesi.md

   - Greece
 ---

-by İstanbul Medeniyet Üniversitesi and İstanbul Üniversitesi, İstanbul, 5–6 June 2023.
+by Istanbul Medeniyet University and İstanbul University in Istanbul on 5–6 June 2023.

 The final published version of this paper is available [here](https://nurifudayl.com/publication/article-2025-3-lacanian-family).